|

 MIDI interface / soundcard is having trouble with large bulk

 data dumps.
-MOTU and Yamaha MIDI interfaces
+EMU, MOTU, and Yamaha MIDI interfaces

 first contact the manufacturer of the interface and ask them